Creating standard operating procedures for QM

 a) Overview of the regulatory requirements

-The requirements that establish that manufacturers have to define and follow standard operating procedures can be found in these regulations, among others:
+The requirements which SOPs manufacturers have to define and follow can be found in these regulations, among others:

 Standards, such as ISO 13485, requires companies to [have] procedures, such as document control, design and development planning, procurement and corrective actions.